aweymo-ui/thesis/content/2_presentation.md

 Because of the visual and comparative nature of this thesis, I believe a public history digital exhibit for this material would not only be the most compelling format but also the most pedagogically intuitive.
 Readers will be able to view the objects from multiple angles and engage with high definition close ups of the material, which is vital to understanding the printing and packaging technology used in their creation and how they physically persisted or degraded over time.
 Additionally, the visualization section of the site will allow readers to contrast and compare materials along with their associated metadata and descriptions to engage with my thesis findings interactively.

+While I don’t want to take up too much space on the technical aspects of this project, I am happy to discuss my experience creating digital collections and digital scholarship exhibits for faculty and fellowship recipients, and the work we put into ensuring the preservation of these digital projects at the Center for Digital Inquiry and Learning at the U of I library.

 Regarding who would benefit from this scholarship, I want to design the project so a diverse audience can engage with it.
 Academics in advertising and material history will have the knowledge base to use the text portion of the site, while readers with no formal training could use the visualization portion of the exhibit as a dynamic pedagogical tool.
-Additionally, the work will provide the Northwest Museum of Arts & Culture with hundreds of high-resolution photographs of undigitized portions of their collections and the site can be a showcase for innovative approaches at University of Idaho that are still rooted in traditional historical discipline.
+Additionally, the work will provide the Northwest Museum with hundreds of high-resolution photographs of undigitized portions of their collections and the site can be a showcase for innovative approaches at University of Idaho that are still rooted in traditional historical discipline.

-Methodologically, I am interested in approaching this project employing material history and structuralist approaches.
+Methodologically, I am interested in examining this project employing material history and structuralist approaches.
 Gunn and Faire’s *Research Methods for History* and Gerritsen and Riello’s *Writing Material Culture History* have been instructive overviews of the origins of material culture, it’s roots in archaeology and art history as well as its usefulness in reaching across disciplines to form new connections through quantitative approaches.

 <br>
 <div class="symbol-container">